NEH Awards for Faculty Terms and Conditions

 Tip: Funds must be transferred directly to a checking or savings account.
 Funds cannot be transferred to a trust.

 G. Federal Debt: Recipients may not be delinquent in the repayment of any federal debt.
-Should you become delinquent during your period of performance, you must notify us immediately at email@example.com.
+Should you become delinquent during your period of performance, you must notify us immediately at @email.
 We will not release award funds until you provide evidence that you have entered into a repayment agreement with the Internal Revenue Service, and that you are current on all payments due.
-Examples of relevant debt include student loans, delinquent federal taxes, and delinquent payroll taxes for household or other employees.
+Examples of relevant debt include student loans, delinquent federal taxes, delinquent child support payments, and delinquent payroll taxes for household or other employees.
 (See OMB Circular A-129).

 H. Equipment: Equipment is defined as tangible, nonexpendable personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per unit.
 Consistent with Executive Order 13788 (“Buy American and Hire American”), if you purchase equipment and products costing $10,000 or more per unit with NEH funds, you should purchase only American-made equipment and products.
 This encouragement does not apply to commercial information technology.

 I. Medical Insurance and Other Fringe Benefits: NEH provides neither medical insurance nor any other fringe benefits for awardees.
 NEH therefore recommends that you consider continuing any benefit programs in which you are participating.
 NEH awards to individuals do not cover unemployment compensation and Social Security insurance because recipients are not employees of the U.S. Government.